With the holiday season around, you might have caught yourself wondering, ‘Can dogs eat pomegranate?’

 Remember the idea of ‘super foods’ we spoke about earlier?

 Well, that’s your answer right there.

-Pomegranates are rich in folic acid, Vitamin C and so many more nutrients that many people believe that these are a must-have for their dogs!
+Pomegranates are rich in folic acid, Vitamin C and so many more nutrients that many people believe that they are a must-have for their dogs!

 Can Dogs Eat Pomegranate: Interesting Facts About Pomegranate

-Even though many fruits are trouble for dogs when in their raw form, the thing that draws most pet owners to question whether they’re pet can have it is this: the fruits are just plain old super foods.
+Even though many fruits are trouble for dogs when in their raw form, the thing that draws most pet owners to question whether their pet can have them is this: the fruits are just plain old superfoods.
 And with all their benefits for people, most people want their most beloved pets to have a good share of the nutritional benefits as well.

-However, while unfortunately our overall advice to not give your dog raw pomegranate, we must admit.
+However, unfortunately, our overall advice is to not give your dog raw pomegranate, we must admit.
 Not only is the fruit jam-packed with tons of nutrition, but it also has an interesting history and some pretty cool facts around it.